tellor-io/TellorDocumentation/docs/MinerSetup.md

 It's built on Go and utilizes a split structure.
 The database piece is a LevelDB that keeps track of all variables (challenges, difficulty, values to submit, etc.) and the miner simply solves the PoW challenge.
 This enables parties to split the pieces for optimization.

+**The Tellor system is a way to push data on-chain.
+What the pieces of data are are specificied in the psr.json file.
+Note that the data corresponds to a specific API.
+The tellor mining system is set up to pull api data to generate these values to submit on-chain once a correct nonce is mined.
+These specific apis are just suggestions.
+The system is not guarunteed to work for everyone.
+It is up to the consnesus of the Tellor token holders to determine what a correct value is.
+As an example, request ID 4 is BTC/USD.
+If the api's all go down, it is the responsibility of the miner to still submit a valid BTC/USD price.
+If they do not, they risk being disputed and slashed.
+For these reasons, please contribute openly to the official Tellor miner (or an open source variant), as consensus here is key.
+If you're miner gets a different value than the majority of the of the other miners, you risk being punished.**

+A list of all PSR's and the data expected can be found here: [https://docs.google.com/spreadsheets/d/1rRRklc4_LvzJFCHqIgiiNEc7eo_MUw3NRvYmh1HyV14](https://docs.google.com/spreadsheets/d/1rRRklc4_LvzJFCHqIgiiNEc7eo_MUw3NRvYmh1HyV14)

 ## Download the Latest Binary Release

 #### Linux